 “I’m like a human skipping stone, splashing across life’s surface, going after on thing and then another.”

 Maybe it’s because it’s not summer anymore.
 Maybe it’s because the protagonist is this wishy washy girl.
-I am 50% through the book and I can some it up REALLY easily.
+I am 50% through the book and I can sum it up REALLY easily.
 Sorry this review is such a mess though.

 -*googly eyes* at Tuck